SageRalph/search-mendeley/README.md

 5. Rename the config.yml.example file to config.yml, and fill in your client ID and secret in this file.

-6. Run the following command to install dependencies:
+6. Install dependencies using pipenv

-        pipenv install
+        $ pipenv install

 ## How to run ##

 On Windows, launch the application by running RUN.bat

-Otherwise, naviagte to the /app directory and run app.py using pipenv Then go to http://localhost:5000 in your browser.
+Otherwise, naviagte to the /app directory and run app.py using pipenv
+Then go to http://localhost:5000 in your browser.